-Rather than contribute to this mess, I've designed iToolBox to write out only image data you can see, edit, and otherwise manage safely.
+Rather than blindly contribute to this mess, I've designed iToolBox to write out, by default, only image data you can see, edit, and otherwise manage safely.
 While you can certainly encrypt information contained in an output image with it, you can't hide that you have done so, consequently anyone using the application can see it, evaluate their risk(s), and act accordingly.
 The new image formats I've designed are able to contain tags you can't see and the program won't know about, but they are not read into the software, and any files you generate from such information will not contain that data.

 If you enable ✓ EXIF in the Preferences dialog, the resulting EXIF information that is written to new JPEG image files is similar to that which was associated with the original file; iToolBox does not add any information.
 Note that iToolBox will attempt to remove GPS and other extraneous information when it saves a file that incorporates EXIF information.
 This removal cannot be guaranteed to be effective; if you have a serious concern, set ✓ EXIF to un-checked in the Preferences dialog.
 That will prevent any EXIF information from being written to saved JPEGs.

 |Please consider supporting my iToolBox development efforts with a small PayPal donation.|